-Fig. 4 - Attack Tolerance Curves (ATC) depicting direct and indirect effects of coral loss on fish taxonomic and functional diversity along three scenarios of coral removal: A) degree centrality, B) random, C) bleaching vulnerability.
+Fig. 4 - Attack Tolerance Curves (ATC) depicting direct and indirect effects of coral loss on fish taxonomic and functional diversity along three scenarios of coral loss: A) degree centrality, B) random, C) bleaching vulnerability.
 The shaded area below each curve depicts the hyperbolic function curve fitted to the data shown in the two Y-axes.
 Direct effects comprise the loss of fish taxonomic and functional diversity caused by coral loss.
-Indirect effects comprise extinctions of fish whose number of occupied sites was correlated with the number of sites occupied by coral-associated fish.
-The colors and points shown in B (random scenario) aid to differentiate effects in scenarios based on degree centrality (A) and bleaching vulnerability (C).
+Indirect effects comprise secondary losses of fish species whose number of occupied sites was correlated with the number of sites occupied by coral-associated fish.
+Yellow tones represent losses in taxonomic diversity, while grey and black represent losses in functional diversity.
+Diamonds and circles denote the direct and indirect effects of coral species extinction on such biodiversity dimensions.